Progressive Disclosure

 Choose your path to implementing progressive disclosure:

-Deep dive into field-based, context-based, and user-based conditions.
-Essential for advanced progressive disclosure.
+Master Conditions - Deep dive into field-based, context-based, and user-based conditions

 Ready to implement?
 Start with a simple show/hide rule and expand from there.
 Most teams begin with type-specific fields or value-triggered disclosure.